 Strategic pillar Target 2024 progress A zero carbon future sets out how we plan to decarbonise our own operations and value chain, and centre technology at the heart of a low-carbon society.
-Related SDGs 11 SISTAMARE CORES 12 REPORTING AD PRODUCTION AD PRODUCTION 13 CLIMATE COO Achieve net zero carbon emissions across our entire value chain by the end of 2040.
+Related SDGs Achieve net zero carbon emissions across our entire value chain by the end of 2040.
 On track - Our emissions reductions for Scopes 1 and 2 are on track against our net zero pathway.
-For further details see the "Environmental" section on page 38 , while our Scope 3 footprint is due to be published later this year within our Sustainability Performance Update .
+For further details see the "Environmental" section on page 42, while our Scope 3 footprint is due to be published later this year within our 11 SUSTAINABLE CITIES 12 RESPONSIBLE CONSUMPTION AND PROBLECTION AND PROBLECTION AND PROBLECTION AND PROBLECTION Sustainability Performance Update.
 Empower customers to prevent 20 million tonnes of CO 2 from entering the Earth's atmosphere and support large-scale decarbonisation by the end of 2025.
-Achieved - In 2024, we removed 1.3 million tonnes of $CO_2$ through our products and services, based on a new, best practice methodology, with a cumulative carbon enablement result of 60.6 million tonnes.
-Strategic pillar Target 2024 progress A circular economy examines how we can tackle electronic-waste (e-waste) in our operations and help our customers boost circular actions.
-Related SDGs 12 response AD PRODUCTION AD PRODUCTION Achieve zero waste operations and products by the end of 2025.
-Operations: Behind target, with pathway in place - Our 2024 recycling rate was 87% against a target of 95% for operational waste.
-Products: On track - We continue to remove single-use plastic packaging in our own-brand products; have implemented a plastic-free unboxing experience for customers; and we're working with suppliers to eliminate plastic packaging at source, reducing by 27% in 2024 against the 2022 baseline.
-Help consumers carry out 10 million circular actions to tackle e-waste by the end of 2025.
-On track - In 2024, we helped customers achieve 3.1 million circular actions - a total of 8.5 million since 2022.
+Achieved - In 2024, we removed 1.3 million tonnes of CO 2 through our products and services, based on a new, best practice methodology, with a cumulative carbon enablement result of 60.6 million tonnes.